 myclass24

-ChemistryClass 10ICSE
+ChemistryCLASS 10ICSE

 The chemical reaction between the two substances is characterised by a change in colour from orange to green.
 These two substances are most likely to be: (a) Potassium dichromate solution and sulphur dioxide (b) Potassium permanganate solution and sulphur dioxide (c) Potassium permanganate solution and lemon juice Potassium dichromate solution and carbon dioxide